natesilva/big-config/README.md

 // { "username": "foo", "password": "supersecret123" }
 ```

+### Using JavaScript instead of JSON/YAML

-If you like, you can use JavaScript instead of JSON.
+You can use JavaScript instead of JSON or YAML.
 Just make sure it exports a
 JSON-like object:

 ```javascript